rate-nl/ISO/readme.md

   - Actions taken
   - Resolution date
 - Incident logs are maintained in Google Drive.
+- If evidence is collected during the investigation, procedures in **Section 6.1: Evidence Collection Procedure (A.5.28)** must be followed.

+### 6.1 Evidence Collection Procedure (A.5.28)

+In the event of a security incident or internal investigation, Rate ensures that digital evidence is collected in a manner that is reliable, secure, and legally admissible.

+- **Sources of Evidence:** System logs, access records, emails, backup files, and endpoint data.
+- **Collection Method:** Evidence is exported or copied by the Team Lead Developer.
+Original data remains intact when possible.
+- **Chain of Custody:** All handling is documented, including date, time, collector name, and actions taken.
+- **Storage:** Evidence is stored in an encrypted folder with access restricted to the CEO and Managing Director.
+- **Retention:** Evidence is retained for 3 years or as required by legal obligations.

 ## 7. Roles and Responsibilities
 ### **7.1.
 Employees**
 - Report security incidents immediately.